shaox192/NeuralGuidance/README.md

 # NeuralGuidance

-This is the code base for *Leveraging the Human Ventral Visual Stream to Improve Neural Network Robustness* (Shao, Z., Ma, L., Li, B., & Beck, D. M., 2024, in prep)
+This is the code repo for [*Leveraging the Human Ventral Visual Stream to Improve Neural Network Robustness*](https://arxiv.org/abs/2405.02564) by Zhenan Shao, Linjian Ma, Bo Li, and Diane M. Beck.

-:tada: See the abstract of our oral presentation [@VSS2024](https://www.visionsciences.org/talk-session/?id=164)
+:tada: We will be giving an oral presentation [@*VSS2024*](https://www.visionsciences.org/talk-session/?id=164)

 [//]: # (### figure)
 ![alt text](docs/img/neuralguidance.png)